MulletGoneViral/KoboDiscord/README.md

 # KoboDiscord
 A tiny Discord interface for Kobo ereaders (with browser) or any device with a basic web browser really.

-A small webserver that reads and writes discord messages using Python Flask and AutoIt.
+Runs a small webserver that reads and writes discord messages using Python Flask and AutoIt.

 # Limitations